 The first is finding a good reliable cleaner who is not already employed by someone else and is available to work full-time, in the first scenario.
 The second is finding a good reliable cleaner who is available to work simply during the property owner’s often brief visit to the island.

 A third scenario can often arise when an owner chooses to rent his property out throughout the summer season – to help to finance the substantial running costs of a holiday home in Ibiza.

 This can require putting together a team of cleaners to enter a property as one set of guests leave and leave it spotless later that same day before the new guests arrive!

-Clearly your Ibiza Property Manager will need to have good connections to be able to cover all of these eventualities and, it goes without saying, will ideally need to know when you will be in residence as far in advance as possible.
+Your Ibiza Property Manager will need to have good connections to be able to cover all of these eventualities and will ideally need to know when you will be in residence as far in advance as possible

 Meanwhile, in the background, your Ibiza Property Manager will be organising the schedules for the following services, some of which will involve regular visits to the property e.g. Ibiza Gardeners and Pool Maintenance.

-Click here to jump to our list of service provides for Ibiza Property Maintenance
+Click here to jump to our list of service providers for Ibiza Property Maintenance